npr/responsiveiframe/README.md

 If you have dynamic content and need finer control over resize events, you can invoke `sendHeightToParent()` in the child window at any time to force the iframe to update its size.

-[For example, say you have a quiz](example/quiz/), and the content of the page changes when someone selects and answer, affecting the page's height:
+[For example, say you have a quiz](example/quiz/), and the content of the page changes when someone selects an answer, affecting the page's height:

 ```
 function check_answer(e) {